Features

 6.)
 Corruption

-For a few thousand shillings, corrupt inspectors are willing to turn a blind eye on malpractices resulting in fatalities and financial loss.
+For a few thousand shillings, corrupt inspectors are willing to turn a blind eye to malpractices resulting in fatalities and financial loss.

 Besides laxity in enforcement of construction codes these violations, even those that cause loss of life amounting to criminal negligence are rarely punished.

 Although there are many reasons as to why a building may collapse, most of the incidents in Kenya seem to be driven by greed for wealth and corruption.
-In fact, it would be accurate to cite the two as the main real reasons as to why why buildings collapse in Kenya.
+It would be accurate to cite the two as the main real reasons as to why buildings collapse in Kenya.